toddjonker/fusion-java/fusion/src/about_cli.md

       help             Describe the usage of this program or its commands. version          Writes version information about this program.

+...and so on.

+## Passing Options

+As shown above, the CLI follows the command/subcommand pattern common in modern projects.
+To tune behavior, it supports options following both the `fusion` executable name (so-called "global options"), affecting the entire execution, and following an individual command, affecting just that segment.

+Options start with `"--"`, and come in three forms:

+    --key=value
+    --key value
+    --key

+The first two forms are used for all non-boolean option types.
+The third form is used for boolean options, which are always set to `true` when present on the command line.

+When using the first form above, the entire form must be a single word (from the perspective of your shell), without whitespace around the `"="`.

+No sanity checking is performed on the value, so if you type...

+    --key = value

+...the option named `"key"` will get the value `"="`.

 ## Running a Script